Zach Hyman Game Preview: Oilers vs. Kraken

 Hyman Season Stats Insights

-- Hyman has averaged 19:19 of ice time this season (with a plus-minus rating of -4).
+- In 14 games this season, Hyman has averaged 19:15 on the ice, while putting up a plus-minus rating of -1.

-- Hyman has a goal in four of 12 contests this year, but no multi-goal games so far.
+- Hyman has netted a goal in a game six times this year in 14 games played, including multiple goals once.

-- Hyman has a point in six of 12 games this year, with multiple points in two of them.
+- In eight of 14 games this season, Hyman has recorded a point, and three of those games included multiple points.

-- In four of 12 games this season, Hyman has had an assist, including one match with at least two.
+- Hyman has posted an assist in a game four times this season in 14 games played, including multiple assists once.

-- Hyman's odds on his point total prop carry an implied probability of 68.9% that he hits the over.
+- Hyman's odds on his point total prop carry an implied probability of 71.4% that he goes over.

 Sign up for Underdog fantasy today.